Regret, stability & fairness in matching markets with bandit learners: EXAMPLE SETTINGS

-In other words, when there are balanced transfers, applying the GS algorithm at every time step \emph{simultaneously guarantees stability, low regret, fairness, and high social welfare}.
-Put differently, as long as the platform facilitates balanced transfers between matched agents, once it ensures that the matchings are incentive-compatible, it gets low optimal regret, fairness, and high social welfare for free.
+Therefore, under balanced transfers, applying the GS algorithm at every time step {simultaneously guarantees stability, low regret, fairness, and high social welfare}.
+Put differently, under balanced transfers between matched agents, if one guarantees that the matchings are stable, one gets low optimal regret, fairness, and high social welfare for free.
+One would not necessarily expect such a result to hold true when agents compete while learning (or, equivalently, learn while competing).
+For example, a college student hoping to learn their ideal career path through internships may be hurt by the presence of competition.
+It is not clear that an assignment could be stable and allow all agents to learn their preferences efficiently, let alone guarantee fairness and high social welfare.

-In this way, this key result shows that balanced transfers (i.e., bargaining or compensation) elegantly align local and global desiderata.
-It illustrates that, for sequential decision-making agents who must learn their preferences while competing for resources, there is a way to be matched such that the assignment is incentive-compatible and yields high social welfare at \emph{every} time step while allowing agents to learn enough about their own preferences so that \emph{all} agents efficiently converge to their optimal true stable matching.